keshavaraj200/SQL_RETAIL_SALES_P1/README.md

     gender
 ORDER BY 1

----calculate the average sale for each month.
-Find out best selling month in each year:
+***calculate the average sale for each month.
+Find out best selling month in each year:**

 SELECT
        year,